Vidit-Sharma147/Assignment-Submission-23-12-2025/TESTING.md

 ## Prerequisites
 - Node.js 18+ and npm installed
+- VS Code Installed (other IDE's could also be used)
 - Two terminals (one for backend, one for frontend)

 ## Run in VS Code (recommended)